ntutic/json_scrapy/docs/topics/practices.rst

 * :setting:`SPIDER_LOADER_CLASS` and the ones used by its value (:setting:`SPIDER_MODULES`, :setting:`SPIDER_LOADER_WARN_ONLY` for the
   default one) cannot be read from the per-spider settings.
-These are applied when the :class:`~scrapy.crawler.CrawlerRunner` or :class:`~scrapy.crawler.CrawlerProcess` object is created.
+These are applied when the :class:`~jscrapy.crawler.CrawlerRunner` or :class:`~jscrapy.crawler.CrawlerProcess` object is created.
 * For :setting:`TWISTED_REACTOR` and :setting:`ASYNCIO_EVENT_LOOP` the first
   available value is used, and if a spider requests a different reactor an exception will be raised.
 These are applied when the reactor is installed.